aldian/app-compiler-web/README.md

 # app-compiler-web
-An example of SpringMVC using Spring Boot
+An example of client-server SpringMVC using Spring Boot.
+The client is accessing server using REST API.